All LASIK procedures are performed in our AAAHC Surgical Center, unlike many centers that perform LASIK in an exam room.

-The LASIK evaluation is a specialized eye exam for the purpose of surgery with diagnostic testing, and scans performed to assess if a patient is a good candidate.
-It is also an opportunity to meet your surgeon and members of our LASIK Team.
 To be a good candidate, you must be between the ages of 18-60, have healthy eyes with a stable prescription, and wear corrective lenses for nearsightedness, farsightedness, and/or astigmatism.

-The evaluation appointment is performed at our 750 East Beltline office.
+LASIK appointments and procedures are performed at our 750 East Beltline office.
 It is conveniently located in Grand Rapids just North of I-96 and off the East Beltline right before Frederik Meijer Gardens.

 Mapping the shape of the cornea